Rawalpindi Women University

 The Rawalpindi Women University (RWU) is a public university funded by the Government of Punjab, Pakistan in Rawalpindi, Punjab, Pakistan.
-The university has been running 15 BS Honors,16 Masters and 1 M.Phil. program successfully.
+The university has been running 15 BS Honors,16 Masters and 10 M.Phil. programs successfully.

 The university was founded in 2019 as government of Punjab upgraded Government Post Graduate Girls College Satellite Town, Rawalpindi.

 History

 Originally, Rawalpindi Women University was first established as a women's degree college in 1950 in the heart of the Rawalpindi city.
-College spread on 160 kanals, its aim was to impart quality education to women.
-With the time being, in 1983 college commitment to excellence, the government deemed it fit to raise its status to a postgraduate college.
+College spread on 160 kanals, its aim was to impart education to women.
+In 1983 the government deemed it fit to raise its status to a postgraduate college.
 Later in 2010, 26 best colleges were selected within the province Punjab, with an aim to launch BS Honors Programs and RWU was on the top of the list.
 This college was selected as the Sub-Campus of the University of Gujrat in 2014.
 Since then, its functioning and capacity has been equal to that of any university in the province Punjab.
-Finally, in 2019 that as a recognition of the quality service provided in the field of women education in Rawalpindi city, this postgraduate college was inaugurated as a University on 12th April, 2019.
+The college was inaugurated as a University on 12th April, 2019.